-trip sheet (book) Trip sheet and books are an accounting record that compares the volume of pipe removed from the well to the volume of drilling fluid added to the well to return it to a full condition.
-This exercise enables timely detection of an influx or loss. trip tank The trip tank is a gauged and calibrated vessel used to account for fill and displacement volumes as pipe is pulled from and run into the hole.
-Close observation allows early detection of formation fluid entering a wellbore and of fluid loss to a formation. tubing Tubing is a pipe used to convey production from the perforated interval to the surface tree. tubing-conveyed perforating gun A tubing conveyed perforating gun is a perforating gun mounted on a tubing string as opposed to another means of conveyance such as wireline. tuned spacer A tuned spacer is a cement spacer with an engineered rheology (set of fluid flow properties) that promotes efficient displacement of the wellbore fluid with minimum contamination.
-United States Coast Guard A VBR is a specialized subcomponent of the pipe rams that allows the rams to close and seal on a range of pipe sizes.
-See "pipe rams."
-Guard that allows the rams to close and seal on a range of pipe Variable bore ram that allows the rams to close and seal on a range of pipe sizes.
-See "pipe rams."
-To wash is to lower or raise the work string while circulating to promote removal of debris from the bottom Variable bore ram wash, washing that allows the rams to close and seal on a range of pipe sizes.
-See "pipe rams."
-To wash is to lower or raise the work string while circulating to promote removal of debris from the bottom of the wellbore.
-Water saturation is the fraction of pore space in the rock that contains water.
-100% water saturation indicates that Variable bore ram wash, washing water saturation that allows the rams to close and seal on a range of pipe sizes.
-See "pipe rams."
-To wash is to lower or raise the work string while circulating to promote removal of debris from the bottom of the wellbore.
-Water saturation is the fraction of pore space in the rock that contains water.
-100% water saturation indicates that all the pore space contains water. trip tank tubing tubing-conveyed perforating gun tuned spacer work string A work string is a generic term applied to a length of pipe inserted into the wellbore, often with specialized tool or tools mounted near its lowermost end, for the purpose of doing work on the well.
+trip sheet (book) trip tank Trip sheet and books are an accounting record that compares the volume of pipe removed from the well to the volume of drilling fluid added to the well to return it to a full condition.
+This exercise enables timely detection of an influx or loss.
+The trip tank is a gauged and calibrated vessel used to account for fill and displacement volumes as pipe is pulled from and run into the hole.
+Close observation allows early detection of formation fluid entering a tubing wellbore and of fluid loss to a formation.
+Tubing is a pipe used to convey production from the ТСР tubing-conveyed perforating gun perforated interval to the surface tree.
+A tubing conveyed perforating gun is a perforating gun mounted on a tubing string as opposed to another means of conveyance such as wireline. tuned spacer A tuned spacer is a cement spacer with an engineered rheology (set of fluid flow properties) that promotes efficient displacement of the wellbore fluid with minimum contamination.
+USCG United States Coast Guard VBR variable bore ram A VBR is a specialized subcomponent of the pipe rams that allows the rams to close and seal on a range of pipe sizes.
+See "pipe rams." wash, washing To wash is to lower or raise the work string while circulating to promote removal of debris from the bottom of the wellbore. water saturation Water saturation is the fraction of pore space in the rock that contains water.
+100% water saturation indicates that all the pore space contains water.
+WSM well site manager Lease Operator's well site representative. well test A well test is a procedure conducted to determine reservoir performance by allowing the formation to flow and measuring flow rates and pressures. working pressure The working pressure is the maximum pressure a component is designed to see in operation.

+work string A work string is a generic term applied to a length of pipe inserted into the wellbore, often with specialized tool or tools mounted near its lowermost end, for the purpose of doing work on the well.
 Work strings can be comprised of tubing, drillpipe, or casing.
-During drilling operations the work string is referred to as the drillstring. ------------- --
+During drilling operations the work string is referred to as the drillstring. ------------- ---